Have you tried to learn to work online from home? Or are you planning to shift to remote work to spend more time with your family?

 You will create logos, t-shirt designs, customer images, landing pages, and many more.
 Graphic Designers use design software to complete their work.
 They can get their contracts via freelancing websites or be hired full-time by companies.

 3. Customer Service Representative ($38K+ Average annual salary)

-A typical customer service representative job is to answer phone calls and reply to emails.
-Since you will usually only need a phone line and a CRM software, most companies can offer work from home arrangements to their CSRs.
+A typical customer service representative’s job is answering phone calls and replying to emails.
+Since you will usually only need a phone line and CRM software, most companies can offer work-from-home arrangements to their CSRs.
 This can be an entry-level job as some recruitment managers accommodate applicants with no prior experience.

 4. Virtual Assistant ($40K+ Average annual salary)

 The demand for Virtual Assistants is rising as more businesses shift to work-from-home setups.
 Generally, the job role is to respond to emails, schedule meetings, maintain contact lists, and many more.

 Some employers are looking for VA with other skills such as digital marketing, content writing, social media management, etc. But some are open to VAs’ with no prior experience.